 Floor 3, Laurie M. Tisch Education Center

 Study Sessions is an ongoing event series inspired by Fred Moten and Stefano Harney’s notion of study as “what you do with other people.”
 For each Study Session, an artist, writer, or cultural worker selects a work of art on view in the Whitney’s permanent collection galleries as a departure point for thinking through an urgent question in our contemporary political landscape.
 Participants are invited to join together in open-ended discussions, and engage with creative practice.
 Study Sessions may take the form of workshops, listening parties, performances, readings, or film screenings.
 This session is led by Samantha Box, Ted Kerr, and Traci C. West.
+They will use Gran Fury’s Women Don’t Get AIDS, They Just Die from It as a jumping off point to engage participants in questions around art, HIV/AIDS, protest, and how images can move viewers from observation to active engagement.

 Samantha Box has documented New York City's community of LGBTQ youth of color, the social issues affecting these young adults, and the structures of family, intimacy and validation that bind and protect them since 2005.
 Her most recent work, The Last Battle, currently in production, focuses on the impact of HIV on LGBTQ youth of color, and the community's attempts to fight back against this renewed epidemic through the activism of the Kiki Ballroom scene.
 Her work is part of the permanent collections of the Open Society Foundations, En Foco, Light Work and The Leslie-Lohman Museum of Gay and Lesbian Art.
 Box was born in Kingston, Jamaica, was raised in Edison, New Jersey and is now based in the Bronx.